nikolai-miklin/qrac_bounds/README.md

 This repository contains MATLAB programs used for generating numerical results from [arXiv:2312.14142](https://arxiv.org/abs/2312.14142).

 The files:
-- RAC333.m and RAC333_run.m are programs used to generate the upper bounds from Table II for quantum RAC with d=D=n=3.
+- RAC333.m and RAC333_run.m are programs used to generate the upper bounds from Table I for quantum RAC with d=D=n=3.
 - SeeSawQRAC.m is a general code for the seesaw algorithm for quantum RAC.

 The prerequisites: